eugenkiss/hnclient/README.md

 TODO:
-  - remember scroll position for comments (scroll, go to about, go back)
   - show pulsating overview while comments are loading even if they are already cached
+  - Update to Inferno 4
   - Create requester package?
 Make generic inpute type

 TODO Longterm (if ever):